gklyne/annalist/documents/notes/schema-evolution-notes.md

 This change applied to Performance_defs and Parformances required a lot of effort: class URIs and propery URIs had to be changed in inherited definitions, local definitions and local data.
 Changing the namespace URI without changing the prefix is relatively easier: just edit the corresponding namespace definition.

-The prefix migration would most easily be invoked by directives added to the namespace definition - that way, the migration could be applied for any collection that references and uses the namespace.
+The prefix migration may most easily be invoked by directives added to the namespace definition - that way, the migration could be applied for any collection that references and uses the namespace.